Automorphism groups of Steiner triple systems: Introduction

 Cameron \cite{Ca} considered a similar question.
-He proved that, if ${V}$ is a Steiner triple system of order $v,$ and if $u>6v^2$ with $u\equiv 1$ or $3$ $($mod~$6),$ then there is~a Steiner triple system $U$ of order $u$ in which ${V}$ can be embedded in such a way~that every automorphism of ${V}$ can be extended to $U$.
-His proof and ours use a familiar and wonderful old construction of Moore \cite{Mo} that combines three Steiner triple systems to produce a fourth.
+He proved that, if ${V}$ is a Steiner triple system of order $v$ (i.\,e., having $v$ points), and if $u>6v^2$ with $u\equiv 1$ or $3$ $($mod~$6),$ then there is~a Steiner triple system $U$ of order $u$ in which ${V}$ can be embedded in such a way~that every automorphism of ${V}$ can be extended to $U$.
+His proof and ours use a familiar and wonderful construction of Moore \cite{Mo} from the not-so-distant past that combines three Steiner triple systems to produce a fourth.

-The proof of Theorem~\ref{main} first enlarges $V_{\scriptscriptstyle\star}$, without changing its automorphism group, as part of a process to obtain a Steiner triple system $U$ having a rich geometry of $PG(k,2)$ subsystems for various $k$.
-This process involves Proposition~\ref{VxD} (using \cite{Ka}) and Lemma~\ref{PG(k-1,2)}(ii), and leads to our key tool: Proposition~\ref{maximal}.
+The proof of Theorem~\ref{main} first enlarges $V_{\scriptscriptstyle\star}$, without changing its automorphism group, as part of a process to obtain a Steiner triple system $U$ having a rich geometry of $PG(m,2)$ subsystems for various $m$ (cf.~Remark~\ref{rich}).
+This process involves Lemma~\ref{direct product} and Proposition~\ref{VxD} (using \cite{Ka}), and leads to our key tool: Proposition~\ref{maximal}.
+The latter makes it straightforward in Proposition~\ref{Aut A} to determine the automorphism group of the Steiner triple system $U$ we construct.

-The ugly, tedious bookkeeping parts of the proof (in Sections~\ref{Arithmetic progressions} and \ref{Bounds}) ensure that we obtain all large $u$.
-Section~\ref{Bounds} contains poor bounds for both $N_{V_{\star}}$ and the number of nonisomorphic $U$.
+The ugly bookkeeping parts of the proof (in Section~\ref{Properties of $X,$ $Y$ and $V$} and especially in Section~\ref{Existence of $y$ and $x$}) ensure that we obtain all large $u$.
+Remark~\ref{bounds} contains poor bounds for $M_G$ and~$N_{V_{\star}}$, while Remark~\ref{comparison} comments on a difference between the bookkeeping approaches in \cite{Ca} and here.